 - Baltistan was once part of Greater Tibet and was known as ‘little Tibet.’

 - It had a Cannibal King (Sheri Badad) who was fond of eating the flesh of newly born human babies.

 - Islam came to Baltistan in the 15th century and in the Gilgit region, Islam entered in the 16th century.

 - Polo is the national sport of Gilgit-Baltistan

 So these were the 5 provinces of Pakistan and their interesting facts.
-You can also read our blog about hill stations in Pakistan.
+You can also read our blog about housing societies in Islamabad.